On a sign-change conjecture of Schlosser and Zhou: Exact formulas

 \subsection{Principal parts and exact formulas}

 We next determine the principal parts of $f$ at each cusp in order to obtain an exact formula for $c_1(n)$.
-Before stating the identity, for $k\in\N$, and $j\in\Z$ with $\gcd(j,d)=1$, we define the Kloosterman sums
+Before stating the identity, for $k\in\N$, and $j\in\Z$ with $\gcd(j,d)=1$, we define the Kloosterman-type sums